sandeepcz8787/TourNest-Trip-Management-System/README.md

 # REST API for TourNest Trip Management System
 <!-- ============================================  DETAILS ======================================================  -->

-<li>An Collabrative Project Consisting Of the 5 Developer Depicting the implementation of the Trip Managment Platform like MakeMyTrip or Yatra.
+<li>An Trip Managment Platform like MakeMyTrip or Yatra.
 <li>An developement of RESTful API for an application.
 This API performs all the fundamental CRUD operations of any with user validation at every step.
 <br>